AvidGameFan/PhotoComp/README.md

 - **EXIF-sorted loading** — images are sorted by date taken (falls back to file modification time when EXIF is absent)
 - **Favorite selection** — click the heart icon on any image to mark it; click again to deselect
 - **Copy with sidecars** — copies selected images to a chosen folder; automatically copies matching sidecar files (RAW, XMP, JSON, TXT) alongside each image
+- **Move with sidecars** — moves selected images to a chosen folder, including matching sidecar files; existing destination files are skipped safely
 - **Drag-and-drop opening** — drop a folder or image file onto the app to open it quickly
 - **Delete with sidecars** — permanently deletes the current image and any accompanying sidecar files after confirmation
 - **Single/dual view toggle** — switch between side-by-side and single-panel view from the toolbar
+- **Comparison window** — open a large split-slider comparison of the two panel images; drag the divider, use the slider or arrow keys, swap images, and zoom or pan both images together
+- **Filmstrip** — toggle a bottom thumbnail strip for quick navigation; the current image and favorites are marked
 - **Busy indicator** — a loading overlay and wait cursor appear while a large folder is being scanned
 - **Thumbnail Selector Dialog** — view all images as thumbnails for easy selection
 - **AI Critic** — send the current image to a local or cloud vision LLM for artifact detection, composition feedback, prompt suggestions, and camera settings advice